 Can you take out income protection if you have a mental health condition?

-When applying for an income protection policy, you generally have a duty to tell the insurer if you have a mental health condition, or if you’ve had one in the past.
-Depending on your circumstances, your insurer may add a premium loading or a mental health exclusion.
+When applying for an income protection policy, you generally have a duty to tell the insurer if you have a mental health condition, or if you have had one in the past.
+If you disclose an existing mental health condition, you may be seen by the insurer as being more likely to make future claims relating to a mental illness.
+As a result, depending on your circumstances, your insurer may decline to offer cover entirely, cover you but with an exclusion for claims relating to mental health conditions, or cover you but with a premium loading to reflect your existing condition.

 Does income protection cover mental health-related claims?

 This largely depends on the insurer.
 According to Zurich, mental health conditions are the second-most common cause of income protection claims in the Australian insurance industry.
-As previously mentioned, some insurers may add a mental health exclusion to your policy.
+As previously mentioned, some insurers may add a mental health exclusion to your policy, particularly if you have an existing condition.
 Others may, as a blanket rule, not pay a benefit for any claims arising directly or indirectly from a mental illness or condition.

 Therefore, you might like to consider shopping around for policies and carefully read the product disclosure statement (PDS) and any other relevant information so you can find a policy that suits your individual circumstances.